A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Batch Adaptation

 \subsubsection{Input Adaptation}

-In contrast to model-level optimization, which updates pre-trained models for input data, another line of test-time adaptation methods focuses on changing input data or features for pre-trained models \cite{he2020self,karani2021test,zhao2022test,cordier2022test,gao2023back}.
-This approach bears resemblance to prompt tuning \cite{lester2021power}, which involves modifying the input prompt rather than the model itself during fine-tuning.
-For example, TPT \cite{shu2022test} employs entropy minimization as \cite{zhang2022adaptive} to optimize instance-specific prompts for test-time adaptation.
-CVP \cite{tsai2023self} optimizes the convolutional visual prompts in the input under the guidance of self-supervised contrastive learning objective.
+In contrast to model-level optimization, which updates pre-trained models for input data, another line of TTBA methods focuses on changing input data for pre-trained models \citep{karani2021test,zhao2022test,gao2023back}.
+For example, \tim{TPT \citep{shu2022test} freezes the pre-trained multimodal model and only learns the extra text prompt based on the marginal entropy of each instance.
+Another approach,} CVP \citep{tsai2023self}, optimizes the convolutional visual prompts in the input under the guidance of a self-supervised contrastive learning objective.

-TTA-AE \cite{he2020self,he2021autoencoder} additionally learns a set of auto-encoders in each layer of the trained model at training time.
+TTA-AE \citep{he2021autoencoder} additionally learns a set of auto-encoders in each layer of the trained model at training time.
 It is posited that unseen inputs have larger reconstruction errors than seen inputs, thus a set of domain adaptors is introduced at test time to minimize the reconstruction loss.
-Similarly, TTA-DAE \cite{karani2021test} only learns an image-to-image translator (\aka, input adaptor) for each input so that the frozen training-time denoising auto-encoder could well reconstruct the network output.
-TTO-AE \cite{li2022self} follows the Y-shaped architecture of TTT and optimizes both the shared encoder and the additional input adaptor to minimize reconstruction errors in both heads.
-Instead of auxiliary auto-encoders, AdvTTT \cite{valvano2022reusing} leverages a discriminator that is adversarially trained to distinguish real from predicted network outputs, so that the prediction output for each adapted test input satisfies the adversarial output prior.
-PINER \cite{song2023piner} even aims for constructing a good input for the black-box model by analyzing the output change rate.
+Similarly, TTA-DAE \citep{karani2021test} only learns an image-to-image translator (\aka, input adaptor) for each input so that the frozen training-time denoising auto-encoder could well reconstruct the network output.
+TTO-AE \citep{li2022self} follows the Y-shaped architecture of TTT and optimizes both the shared encoder and the additional input adaptor to minimize reconstruction errors in both heads.
+Instead of auxiliary auto-encoders, AdvTTT \citep{valvano2022reusing} leverages a discriminator that is adversarially trained to distinguish real from predicted network outputs, so that the prediction output for each adapted test input satisfies the adversarial output prior.